-He was a teenager when his father was elected to the Texas State Legislature.
-Goebel worked there as a page.
-The family relocated to Austin where Goebel reportedly met a homeless man who made such an impression on him that Reeves soon became fascinated with the hobo lifestyle.
-While spending time around some of these homeless men, Goebel met vaudeville artist Al Wilson, who taught Reeves to yodel.
+Goebel's mother, Alice, was a talented musician, who taught both piano and singing.
+Ice, his father, once a salesman, was elected to the Texas State Legislature, and son Goebel worked there as a page.
+When the family relocated to Austin, Geobal met a homeless man who made such an impression on the boy and Reeves became fascinated with the “hobo” lifestyle.
+While spending time around some of these homeless men, he met vaudeville artist Al Wilson who taught him how to yodel.
+Soon, Goebel moved on from piano and trumpet and began playing guitar and writing and singing cowboy songs.
+Many of his songs were autobiographical, drawn from his life as a hobo.
+After going through marriage and divorce in the 1930's, many of his songs recounted stories of loneliness and lack of family life.

-In 1917, Reeves enlisted in the United States Army, where he served as a bugler.
-He was wounded on the front lines while fighting in Europe during World War I and was later discharged.
-Upon returning to the United States, Goebel began living the itinerant lifestyle that would earn him the nickname the “Texas Drifter,” writing and singing songs about traveling as a vagabond.
+Born in Sherman, Texas on Oct.
+9, 1899, Goebel enlisted in the United States Army in 1917, where he served as a bugler.
+He was wounded on the front lines in Europe and, upon returning home, began living the hobo lifestyle that would earn him the nickname the “Texas Drifter."
+He made his living on street corners singing songs about traveling as a vagabond.

-Did the son of a Clinton County, KY native really teach the Father of Country Music, Jimmie Rodgers, how to yodel?
+Did the son of a Clinton County, Kentucky Man teach the Father of Country Music how to yodel?

 DISCOGRAPHY